Fintan Goold

 Fintan Goold (born 1986 in Macroom, County Cork) is an Irish sportsperson.
 He plays Gaelic football with his local club Macroom and has been a member of the Cork senior inter-county team since 2005.
+He is also the brother of physicist John Goold.

 Playing career

 Club

 Goold plays his club football with his local club in Macroom.
-He first came to prominence as a member of the club’s under-21 team in the early 2000s.
+He first came to prominence as a member of the club's under-21 team in the early 2000s.
 He lined out in the final of the county under-21 championship in 2006, however, Beara were the winners on that occasion.
 Goold lined out in a second consecutive county final in that grade in 2007, however, on this occasion Castlehaven defeated Macroom.
 Goold has enjoyed success with his club by captaining them to Intermediate County success in 2010 by defeating Kildorrery.

 Minor & under-21

 Goold first came to prominence on the inter-county scene as a member of the Cork minor football team in the early 2000s.
-He lined out in his first Munster final in that grade in 2003, however, Kerry were a much better team and won the game by 1-14 to 0-10.
+He lined out in his first Munster final in that grade in 2003, however, Kerry were a much better team and won the game by 1–14 to 0–10.

 Goold was still eligible for the minor grade again in 2004.
-That year Cork contested another provincial decider, however, after a draw and a replay Cork were defeated by Kerry by 0-13 to 1-7.
+That year Cork contested another provincial decider, however, after a draw and a replay Cork were defeated by Kerry by 0–13 to 1–7.

 In 2005 Goold also became a member of the Cork under-21 football team.
 He won a Munster title in that grade that year, however, Cork were subsequently defeated in the All-Ireland semi-final.

 In 2006 Goold captured a second consecutive Munster under-21 winners’ medal, however, an All-Ireland medal eluded him.
 He made it three Munster titles in-a-row in 2007; however, on this occasion Goold later added an All-Ireland medal to his collection.